timothymcmackin/tezos-hackathon-jump-start/README.md

 ## Using test networks and faucets

 To avoid working with real cryptocurrency on Tezos Mainnet, you can use the test network named Ghostnet.
-It provides free tez tokens so you can deploy contracts and work with them at no cost.
+Its faucet provides free tez tokens so you can deploy contracts and work with them at no cost.

 For information about Ghostnet, see https://teztnets.com/ghostnet-about.